wso2/docs-is/en/docs/learn/password-recovery-via-user-preferred-notification-channel.md

     ```

     !!! note
-        The validity period of the recovery code is determined by the 2nd step of
+        The validity period of the recovery code is determined by the [2nd step of
-        Configuring Password Recovery.
+        Configuring Password Recovery](#configuring-password-recovery).

     !!! info
         To tryout password recovery with challenge question, refer [Configuring Password Reset with Challenge
         Questions](../../learn/configuring-password-reset-with-challenge/).

-3. Use the `recoveryCode` and a preferred channel `id` to get notifications via that channel.
+2. Use the `recoveryCode` and a preferred channel `id` to get notifications via that channel.

     ```
-    curl -X POST "https://localhost:9443/api/users/v1/recovery/password/recover" -H "accept: application/json" -H "Content-Type: application/json" -d "{\"recoveryCode\":\"1234-5678-2455-3433\",\"channelId\":\"1\",\"properties\":[{\"key\":\"key\",\"value\":\"value\"}]}"
+    curl -X POST "https://localhost:9443/api/users/v1/recovery/password/recover" -H "Authorization: Basic YWRtaW46YWRtaW4=" -H "accept: application/json" -H "Content-Type: application/json" -d "{\"recoveryCode\":\"1234-5678-2455-3433\",\"channelId\":\"1\",\"properties\":[{\"key\":\"key\",\"value\":\"value\"}]}"
     ```

-4. The API will return the following response upon successful recovery and the user will be notified
+   The API will return the following response upon successful recovery and the user will be notified via the selected
-via the selected channel.
+   channel.

     ```
     {